 & Founding Member

-Mette Hoffman Meyer, head of documentaries and co-productions at Denmark’s public service broadcasting cooperation, DR, and Editor of the factual series Documania on DR channel 2.
+Mette Hoffman Meyer is current CEO of THE WHY FOUNDATION.
+Hoffmann Meyer is the former head of documentaries and co-productions at Denmark’s public service broadcasting cooperation, DR, and the former Editor of the factual series Documania on DR channel 2.
 Hoffman Meyer, helped finance films like the Oscar-winning Taxi to the Dark Side, The Queen of Versailles, and the U.S.-Danish co-productions: Pussy Riot: A Punk Prayer and the Sundance award winning film: The Red Chapel.
 She also spearheaded the projects Why Poverty? a series of eight films aired by 70 broadcasters, reaching more than 500 million people world wide.

 Axel Arnö Commissioning Editor, SVT Kim Christiansen Documentaries & Co-productions, DR Sales Alan Hayling Editorial Director, Renegade Pictures Alex Cooke CEO, Renegade Picture